Shehbaz Sharif

-Sharif was elected to the Punjab Assembly in 1988 and to the National Assembly of Pakistan in 1990.
+Sharif was elected to the Punjab Assembly in 1988 and later to the National Assembly of Pakistan in 1990, when his brother became head of the conservative Islami Jamhuri Ittihad (IJI).
 He was re-elected to the Punjab Assembly in 1993 and appointed leader of the opposition.
 He was elected as chief minister of Pakistan's most populous province, Punjab, for the first time on 20 February 1997.
-After the 1999 Pakistani coup d'état, Sharif, along with his family, spent years of self-exile in Saudi Arabia, returning to Pakistan in 2007.
-Sharif was appointed chief minister for a second term after the PML(N)'s victory in Punjab in the 2008 Pakistani general election.
-He was elected as chief minister of Punjab for the third time after the 2013 Punjab provincial election and served his term until his party's defeat in the 2018 Punjab provincial election.
+After the 1999 Pakistani coup d'état, Sharif and his brother were arrested and exiled the next year to Saudi Arabia at the request of the Saudis, returning to Pakistan in 2007.
+Sharif was elected chief minister for a second term after the PML(N)'s victory in Punjab in the 2008 general election.
+He was elected as chief minister of Punjab for the third time after provincial election in 2013.
 Sharif was nominated as the president of the PML(N) after his brother, Nawaz Sharif, was disqualified from holding office in the wake of the Panama Papers case.

-He was nominated as the leader of the opposition after the 2018 general election, and elected prime minister in 2022 after the no-confidence motion against Imran Khan was passed in the National Assembly.
-After the PML(N) won a minority in the 2024 general election, Sharif became prime minister with a coalition government.
+Sharif was nominated as the leader of the opposition after the 2018 general election and elected as prime minister in April 2022 after the no-confidence motion against Imran Khan was passed.
+After the PML(N) won a plurality in the controversial 2024 general election, Sharif became prime minister with a coalition government.

+During his tenure, Pakistan has faced high inflation and economic difficulties, leading to greater reliance on petroleum levies and indirect taxation.
+His government has been criticized for increasing privileges for parliamentarians, introducing constitutional amendments affecting the judiciary and military command structure, and its treatment of the political opposition.
+He has also faced domestic and international criticism over restriction on free expression, violence against journalists, human rights violations, misuse of cyber laws, and digital censorship.
+Critics have accused his government of weakening fundamemntal rights and institutions and of seeking greater influence over judicial and military appointments.
+He has also been accused by opposition groups and other critics of benefiting from irregularities and alleged rigging in the 2024 general elections, allegations that have been disputed by the government.

+On foreign policy, he received international praise for Pakistan's diplomatic role in efforts to mediate between Iran and the United States and for strengthening defence cooperation with other countries through the Mecca defence pact.